GuillaumeDerval/JavaGrading/README.md

 @Test
 @Grade(value = 5)
 void yourtest() {
-    Assume.assumeFalse(true); //JUnit function to tell that the test should be ignored }
+    Assume.assumeFalse(true); //JUnit function to indicate that the test should be ignored }
 ```